Floating-point arithmetic: Dealing with exceptional cases

 Prior to the IEEE standard, such conditions usually caused the program to terminate, or triggered some kind of trap that the programmer might be able to catch.
 How this worked was system-dependent, meaning that floating-point programs were not portable.

-(The term "exception" as used in IEEE 754 is a general term meaning an exceptional condition, which is not necessarily an error, and is a different usage to that typically defined in programming languages such as a C++ or Java, in which an "exception" is an alternative flow of control, closer to what is termed a "trap" in IEEE 754 terminology.)
+The term "exception" as used in IEEE 754 is a general term meaning an exceptional condition, which is not necessarily an error, and is a different usage to that typically defined in programming languages such as a C++ or Java, in which an "exception" is an alternative flow of control, closer to what is termed a "trap" in IEEE 754 terminology.
+However, in such languages, a control-flow exception such as ArithmeticException may still be thrown.

 Here, the required default method of handling exceptions according to IEEE 754 is discussed (the IEEE 754 optional trapping and other "alternate exception handling" modes are not discussed).
 Arithmetic exceptions are (by default) required to be recorded in "sticky" status flag bits.
 That they are "sticky" means that they are not reset by the next (arithmetic) operation, but stay set until explicitly reset.
 The use of "sticky" flags thus allows for testing of exceptional conditions to be delayed until after a full floating-point expression or subroutine: without them exceptional conditions that could not be otherwise ignored would require explicit testing immediately after every floating-point operation.
 By default, an operation always returns a result according to specification without interrupting computation.
 For instance, 1/0 returns +∞, while also setting the divide-by-zero flag bit (this default of ∞ is designed to often return a finite result when used in subsequent operations and so be safely ignored).

 The original IEEE 754 standard, however, failed to recommend operations to handle such sets of arithmetic exception flag bits.
 So while these were implemented in hardware, initially programming language implementations typically did not provide a means to access them (apart from assembler).
 Over time some programming language standards (e.g., C99/C11 and Fortran) have been updated to specify methods to access and change status flag bits.
 The 2008 version of the IEEE 754 standard now specifies a few operations for accessing and handling the arithmetic flag bits.
 The programming model is based on a single thread of execution and use of them by multiple threads has to be handled by a means outside of the standard (e.g. C11 specifies that the flags have thread-local storage).

 IEEE 754 specifies five arithmetic exceptions that are to be recorded in the status flags ("sticky bits"):